GSA/fpki-guides/_includes/apple_trust_store_installation.md

 #### Distribute an Apple Configuration Profile

-These options work for both **macOS and iOS** devices.

-{% include alert-warning.html content="System or MDM administrators should use these steps.
-You should never email an Apple Configuration Profile to someone outside your agency domain." %}
+{% include alert-warning.html content="Only System or MDM Administrators should use these steps.
+You should never email an Apple Configuration Profile to someone outside your agency's domain." %}

-1. Use Apple's _Configurator 2_ to distribute your Apple Configuration Profile to government-furnished devices connected via USB.
+Use Apple's _Configurator 2_ to distribute your Apple Configuration Profile to government-furnished **macOS and iOS** devices in these ways:

+1. Physically connect to the user's device.
-2. Email a profile to select agency users.*
+2. Email a profile to specific users.*
 3. Share a profile on an agency intranet webpage.*
 4. [Share via over-the-air profile delivery and configuration](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}.
-5. [Share over-the-air using a Mobile Device Management server](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}.
-(Third-party applications are available to assist with this process.)
+5. [Share via over-the-air delivery and configuration from an MDM server](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}.
+(Third-party applications are available.)
-> ***Note: For iOS only**&nbsp;&mdash;&nbsp;If you download and install COMMON from an email or an intranet website, you'll need to _manually enable SSL trust for COMMON_.
-This step is not needed when you use Configurator 2, over-the-air (OTA) methods, or an MDM enrollment profile to install COMMON.
+> **For iOS only***&nbsp;&mdash;&nbsp;If you download and install COMMON from an email or an intranet website, you will need to _manually enable SSL trust for COMMON_.
+This is not needed if you use Configurator 2 with over-the-air (OTA) methods or an MDM enrollment profile to install COMMON.
 (See [Enable Full Trust for COMMON](#enable-full-trust-for-common).)

 #### Install an Apple Configuration Profile

-We recommend using an automated method, such as a desktop configuration management or MDM tool, to install Apple Configuration Profiles on your agency's managed Apple devices.
-However, you can also manually install a profile.
+We recommend using an automated method to install Apple Configuration Profiles on government-furnished Apple devices (e.g., a desktop configuration management or MDM tool), which will redistribute COMMON.
 (If you have questions about third-party products, email us at fpki@gsa.gov.)

+You can also manually install a profile.

-**Note:**&nbsp;&nbsp;This video shows you how to manually install an Apple Configuration Profile on macOS.
+**Note:**&nbsp;&nbsp;This video shows you how to manually install an Apple Configuration Profile on **macOS**.
 <br>
 <video width="600" controls>
   <source src="{{site.baseurl}}/video/manual_install_profile.mp4" type="video/mp4">